 9600 Series IP Telephones with a speakerphone microphone can store one voice language file in reprogrammable non-volatile memory.
+The user can select the language he or she wants to speak to dial Contacts using a voice command as long as the Voice Dialing option on the Avaya Menu, Options & Settings, Call Settings menu is set to "On" (the default).
 Although Voice Dialing language files are automatically downloaded with other application and binary files, the Voice Dialing Language default value is null.
-The end user must select the desired voice dialing language using the Home, Settings, Options & Settings, Call Settings, Voice Dialing Language... option for 9670G phones, and Avaya Menu, Options & Settings, Call Settings, Voice Dialing Language... option for all other 9600 Series IP Telephones.
+The end user must select the desired voice dialing language using the Avaya Menu, Options & Settings, Call Settings, Voice Dialing Language... option.